 The Backup Service allows full and incremental data-backups to be scheduled, and also allows the scheduling of merges of previously made data-backups.

 The Backup Service supports the scheduling of full and incremental data backups, either for specific individual buckets, or for all buckets on the cluster.
-It also allows the scheduling of merges of previously made backups.
+(Both Couchbase and Ephemeral buckets can be backed up).
+The Backup Service also allows the scheduling of merges of previously made backups.
 Data to be backed up can also be selected by service: for example, the data for the Data and Index Services alone might be selected for backup, with no other service’s data included.

 The service — which is also referred to as cbbs (Couchbase Backup Service) — can be configured and administered by means of the Couchbase Web Console UI, the CLI, or the REST API.